 Fish oil can also help with stubborn weight by reducing your leptin levels, which is linked to insulin resistance.
 Leptin resistance is when your brain thinks you need to conserve energy, so causes you to store energy from food, leading to excess weight gain.
 This extra weight can contribute to inflammation, further blood sugar dysregulation, and overall metabolic syndrome, which are at the core of PCOS.

-Fish oil may help lower these leptin levels, so your body stops being in starvation mode.
+Fish oil may help lower these leptin levels14, so your body stops being in starvation mode.
 If your body doesn’t think it’s starving, it can start shedding the extra weight.
 This weight loss can, in turn, help reduce blood sugar levels and reduce PCOS symptoms.

 In my practice, we use Omega Plus, which delivers 1500 mg of omega-3s.